LogoLogo

 First Iteration

-Our first implementation was based on a tutorial that relied on a websocket connection between the robot and web client, and had the following dependencies on 3rd party libraries:
+Our first implementation was based on a that relied on a websocket connection between the robot and web client, and had the following dependencies on 3rd party libraries:

 • Building upon 3rd party dependencies risked future breaks and maintenance.

-• The implementation described in the tutorial generates a 2D map image from an amcl occupancy grid.
+• The implementation described in the generates a 2D map image from an amcl occupancy grid.
 This is unecessary for our purposes, because Campus Rover uses a pre-generated floorplan image; re-generating it is redundant and thus computationally wasteful.

 • Generating the map and loading the 4 JavaScript libraries mentioned above on every page load created noticeable performance issues, limiting any additional page content.